Date of Degree

 Copyright 2011 Torricia Helena Yamada

 Yamada, Torricia Helena.
-"The relationship between social support, optimism, and cognition in breast cancer and non-Hodgkin's lymphoma survivors." dissertation, University of Iowa, 2011.
+"The relationship between social support, optimism, and cognition in breast cancer and non-Hodgkin's lymphoma survivors."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.